TK51/k-site-portal/README.md

 K-Site is a folder transformation engine.
 It renders any structured folder into a static, zero-login website - with portable viewers, download-ready modes, and traceable pages (when hosted online).

-📦 No login
+-- No login
-🧱 No build system
+-- No build system
-🧰 No dependencies
+-- No dependencies

 Just structure → site.
-🧠 You bring the folder.
-🛠 K-Site brings the structure.
+-- You bring the folder --> K-Site brings the structure.

 ---